hvrt-vcs/hvrt/designs/repo_data_structures.md

   - Is it worth making chunks a canonical part of the hash calculation and merkle tree?
 This may create a weird situation where blob contents may match, but their hashes differ because they were chunked differently at different times.
 Perhaps there is a way to do this that isn't merely hashing chunk references to generate the blob hash.
 * Annotation - Annotations make modifications to commits after the initial commit.
-They are not included in hash calculations.
-They are metadata that allows non-destructively ammending commit data for fixes or clarification.
-For example, if a commit authorship was incorrectly attributed to a dev, an annotation could layer this change on top of the commit without destroying the original author data that goes into checking merkle tree integrity.
+They are included in hash calculations for the current commit, but do not change previous commit hash calculations, so they are non destructive in nature.
+They can only change header data, not blob or tree data.
+One can think of annotations as non-destructively layer new headers ontop of old headers.
+For example, if a commit authorship was incorrectly attributed to a dev, an annotation could layer this change on top of the original commit without destroying the original author data that goes into checking merkle tree integrity.
-  - As a side note, it may be worth making annotations as a specialized form of commit so that it is recorded in the official merkle tree calculation.
+  - Open question: which annotation "wins" in a merge situation with annotations in both branches?
 * Hash ID - a UTF-8 string of the form `<data type>:<hash algorithm>:<hex digest>`.
   This is cast to bytes to calculate for composite types like trees.